gbarillot/blog/source/articles/2017-12-02-how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack.html.markdown

 So, you're a Rails developer, and you started to play with Vue (maybe using the CDN / ES5 way?), everything looks so exciting, you're even thinking about using it in your next project.
 Great!
 And then problems start to pop up.
 How do I structure my files?
 How do I implement I18n?
 What about authentication?
 Pagination?...
 Surprisingly, I did not found a lot of resources related to Vue+Webpack+Rails, so I thought it might be a good idea to share some of the solutions I came up with.

-**You'll find a demo app** repository [here](https://github.com/gbarillot/boilerplate), so you could play with the code and test it out.
+**You'll find a demo app** repository [here](https://github.com/gbarillot/rails-vue-demo-app), so you could play with the code and test it out.

 *Disclaimer*: I am not a "Javascript developer".
 I'm a Python -> PHP -> Ruby/Rails dev for 15 years, and this blog post is a highly opinionated way of solving common problems using a Rails 5.1+ back-end stack, primarily targeted for Back-end devs. who want to start building a SPA without being totally lost.
+If you see something atrocious in my code, feel free to shoot me an Email (or even better, ask for a PR on the demo repo).
+Thanks.

 ## 1. The specs